 Organizations, such as hospitals, frequently hold sensitive data in separate silos to comply with privacy laws, despite the valuable insights that could be gained from sharing this information.
 Recent advancement of Secure Collaborative Analytics (SCA)~\cite{eskandarian2017oblidb, qin2022adore, roy2020crypt, wang2021dp, wang2022incshrink, bater2017smcql, bater2018shrinkwrap, liagouris2023secrecy, poddar2021senate, bater2020saqe, he2015sdb} provides an exciting solution to tackle this dilemma.
 These systems leverage advanced multi-party secure computation (MPC)~\cite{yao1986generate} primitives to empower multiple data owners, who previously could not directly share data, to collaboratively process analytical queries over their combined data while ensuring the privacy of each individual's data.

 While MPC can effectively conceal data values~\cite{yao1986generate}, its security guarantees do not immediately extend to the protection of execution transcripts.
 Consequently, data-dependent processing patterns such as memory traces and read/write volumes can still reveal critical information, risking privacy breaches~\cite{cash2015leakage, kellaris2016generic, blackstone2019revisiting, oya2021hiding, grubbs2018pump, shang2021obfuscated, zhang2016all} even when the core data remains encrypted.
-To ensure strong privacy, modern SCA systems also utilize {\em data-oblivious} primitives that exhaustively pad query processing complexities to a worst-case, data-independent upper bound~\cite{bater2017smcql, liagouris2023secrecy, poddar2021senate}.
+To ensure strong privacy, modern SCA systems utilize {\em data-oblivious} primitives that exhaustively pad query processing complexities to a worst-case and data-independent upper bound~\cite{bater2017smcql, liagouris2023secrecy, poddar2021senate}.
 However, such stringent protections can largely reduce system efficiency and hinder the generalization of conventional optimization techniques to SCA, which are typically data-dependent~\cite{liagouris2023secrecy}.
-To address this, recent efforts~\cite{qin2022adore, wang2021dp, wang2022incshrink, bater2018shrinkwrap} have introduced differentially private SCA (DPSCA).
-This approach allows controlled information leakage under differential privacy~\cite{dwork2014algorithmic} to mitigate constant worst-case overhead.
-For instance, systems under this model can dynamically compact intermediate query sizes to a noisy estimate close to actual sizes, avoiding exhaustive padding.
+To address this, recent efforts~\cite{qin2022adore, wang2021dp, wang2022incshrink, bater2018shrinkwrap} have introduced Differentially Private SCA (DPSCA).
+This approach allows controlled information leakage under DP~\cite{dwork2014algorithmic} to mitigate constant worst-case overhead.
+For instance, systems under this model can dynamically compact an intermediate query size to a noisy estimate close to the actual size, avoiding exhaustive padding.